 Master of Teaching - Foreign Language

-The Curry School of Education is proud to offer a Master of Teaching (MT) degree with licensure and endorsement in Foreign Language or Latin Education.
+The Curry School of Education and Human Development is proud to offer a Master of Teaching degree with licensure and endorsement in Foreign Language or Latin Education.
+This is a post-graduate program for those who have already completed an undergraduate degree.

-In this program, prospective graduate students who have an undergraduate degree in a foreign language or a related field have the opportunity to earn a Master of Teaching (MT) degree from the Curry School of Education.
-The one-year program will offer an intensive, field-based curriculum centered on high-leverage teaching practices.
-Graduates will be eligible for licensure with an endorsement in Foreign Language Education, grades prek-12.
+In this program, prospective graduate students who have an undergraduate degree have the opportunity to earn a Master of Teaching (M.T.) degree from the Curry School of Education and Human Development.
+This one-year program of study allows you to earn licensure with endorsement in a Foreign Language (prek-12) with an emphasis in French, German, Latin, or Spanish.

 Prospective students must complete the online application for admission and submit supporting materials, including official transcripts and test scores by April 1.
 Admissions are rolling, and decisions will be returned approximately 6 weeks after the application is submitted.
 Prospective students are encouraged to submit their applications by February 1.
 Applications reviewed after February 1 will be considered on a space-available basis.